rgrinberg/ackdo/README.md

 ### Installing

-To install simply run the following: (ocaml is the only prereq)
+To install simply run the following: (OCaml >= 3.12 is the only prereq)
 ```
 $ make
 $ sudo make install